PortSwigger/burp-suite-enterprise-edition-ami/cloudformation/README.md

 ## Enterprise Version

-By default, the template will launch the latest release of Burp Suite Enterprise Edition.
-If you want to "pin" the version to a specific release, replace the "latest" tag with the required version number e.g. `/portswigger/burp-suite-enterprise-edition/2023.9.1/enterprise-ami`.
+The template requires that the AMI ID is supplied.
+The choice of AMI ID has the effect of setting the version of Burp Suite Enterprise Edition.
+Note that the AMI ID should be available in the same region as the template is being deployed in.

+The current list of AMI IDs is available [here](/published_amis.md)

 ## Template Parameters